Page cover

 Template* [required field]

-Select the template to use to generate the label for this product from the drop-down.
+Select the template to use to generate the label for this product.

 Batch